Security-Onion-Solutions/securityonion-docs/analyzers.rst

 .. image:: images/analyzers-job-summary.png
   :target: _images/analyzers-job-summary.png

-Expanding the collapsed row will review a more detailed view of the analysis:
+Expanding the collapsed row will reveal a more detailed view of the analysis:

 .. image:: images/analyzers-job-details.png
   :target: _images/analyzers-job-details.png

 Configuring Analyzers
 ---------------------
 Some analyzers require authentication or other details to be configured before use.
-If analysis is requested for an observable, and an analyzer supports that observable type, if the analyzer is left unconfigured, it will not run.
+If analysis is requested for an observable and an analyzer supports that observable type but the analyzer is left unconfigured, then it will not run.

 Developing Analyzers
 --------------------